trustwallet/developer/wallet-core/integration-guide.md

 This is a walkthrough of a sample Android wallet application.

 * [Server-Side GoLang Guide](server-side.md).
-Here we provide instructions on how to integrate Wallet Core into a *Go* languge backend-side project.
+Here we provide instructions on how to integrate Wallet Core into a *Go* language backend-side project.